 Expert Tips

-Sift or stir the dry ingredients together before adding the wet ingredients to get rid of lumps.
+- For best results, sift or stir the dry ingredients together before adding the wet ingredients to get rid of any lumps.

-Is your brownie Icing too thin?
-If you add too much milk and your chocolate glaze is too thin, just add more powdered sugar until you reach the right consistency.
+- If you add too much milk and your chocolate glaze is too thin, add more powdered sugar until you reach the right consistency.

 Recipe FAQs

 Powdered sugar icing is really easy to make with powdered sugar, vanilla, and milk.
-Add cocoa powder and a little espresso powder to make chocolate brownie icing.
+Add cocoa powder and a little espresso powder to turn it into chocolate brownie icing.

-Powdered sugar glaze will firm up as it sets, typically in about 30 minutes.
-The top of the frosting will have a smooth, matte finish.
+This powdered sugar glaze for brownies will firm up as it sets, typically in about 30 minutes.
+When set, the top of the frosting will have a smooth, matte finish.

-Chocolate brownies with powdered sugar glaze can be stored in an airtight container at room temperature for up to three days or in the refrigerator for up to a week.
+Chocolate brownies with powdered sugar glaze can be stored tightly covered in plastic wrap or in an airtight container at room temperature for up to three days or in the refrigerator for up to a week.

 Let's Stay in Touch